 Their introduction to wine was the Napa Valley – during a spring break trip in 1990 both men came to the Napa Valley for the first time and as Craig recalls, “we visited as many tasting rooms as we possibly could”.
 After graduating from the University of South Carolina, both men went their own ways but each pursued business graduate degrees at separate universities.
 Remarkably, both Craig and Mark later settled in the San Francisco Bay Area for work and reconnected.

-When both began discussing the possibility of entering the wine business they initially looked at acquiring existing labels but then they realized they wanted to begin a wine brand completely from scratch.
+When both began discussing the possibility of entering the wine business, they initially looked at acquiring existing labels but then they realized they wanted to begin a wine brand completely from scratch.
 In anticipation of starting their brand in the late 1990s they hired an employee to help with compliance.
-She introduced them to winemaker Rolando Herrera and Rolando crafted their wines until 2016.
+She introduced them to Napa Valley based winemaker Rolando Herrera and Rolando crafted their wines until 2016.

 For nearly 14 years Craig worked as a Director of Marketing for Dryers Ice Cream.
 He no longer works at Dryers and now focuses much of his time on overseeing Longfellow Wines.
 Current production is around 1,000 cases per year – each wine is typically only several hundred cases.
 Despite their longevity of 15+ vintages, (and beautiful wines) this is still one of Napa Valley’s most under the radar brands.

 In 2017 Longfellow introduced a unique for Napa white wine, Grenache Blanc sourced from one of the larger vineyards in eastern Napa County, the Somerston Ranch.
-Not a varietal that is common in Napa, the Somerston Ranch has only 25 rows of this varietal (it is lumped into the 70 acres of ‘other’ whites according to the 2017 Napa County Crop Report).
+Not a variety that is common in Napa, the Somerston Ranch has only 25 rows of this variety (it is lumped into the 70 acres of ‘other’ whites according to the 2017 Napa County Crop Report).
 Grenache Blanc is widely planted in the Rhone region of France and in northeast Spain.
-Regardless, it is refreshing to discover a Napa grown and produced white wine from varietals other then the ubiquitous at times Chardonnay or Sauvignon Blanc.
+Regardless, it is refreshing to discover a Napa grown and produced white wine from varieties other than the ubiquitous at times Chardonnay or Sauvignon Blanc.

 The 2017 Longfellow Grenache Blanc is highly floral on the bouquet with aromas of honeysuckle, jasmine and citrus blossom along with notes of ripe pear.
 Perhaps one doesn’t always associate weight with acid in a white wine; on the palate the wine is creamy with a pleasing rounded and supple texture yet at the same time is lively showcasing bright fruit and excellent acidity.
 A citrus flavor (lime), a sweetness of fruit and a minerality nuance shows on the palate.
 Very rich in flavor.
 Drinks very well by itself.